karizabal/ratings-project/README.md

 # Exploring the Effect of Diet Health on Recipe Ratings

 Exploring the Effect of Diet Health on Recipe Ratings is a data science project conducted at UCSD.
-This project investigates the relationship of ratings of online-published recipes and their perceived dietary health through methods such as exploratory data analysis, hypothesis testing, and predictive modeling.
+This project investigates the relationship of ratings of online published recipes and their health benefits through methods such as exploratory data analysis, hypothesis testing, and predictive modeling.
 The following provides a report of this investigation.

 Author(s): Kai Arizabal

 ## Introduction

-Maintaining a balanced diet is essential to good health.
-Proper nutrition reduces malnutrition and provides greater immunity to chronic diseases.
-However, in today's era of over- production and consumption, sustaining a healthy diet requires more involvement, such as learning to balance nutrients, reduce sodium and sugar intake, and avoid processed foods.
-Although the best diet varies between individuals, there are basic principles to all healthy diets.
-Understanding these specificities is made easier through online resources.

-Using datasets containing recipes and ratings from [food.com](https://www.food.com/) (originally scraped by Prasad Majumder et al. for their research into generating personalized recipes), this project investigates public preferences for health and diet.
-The research question guiding this project is: **Do healthier diets tend to have higher ratings?**
+Having a balanced diet is essential for maintaining a healthy life.
+Proper diets provide necessary nutrition, ultimately boosting immunity against chronic diseases and improving physical and emotional health.
+Although the best diets vary between individuals, all healthy diets follow the same basic principles.
+Sustaining a healthy diet requires balancing nutrients, reducing sodium and sugar intake, and avoiding processed foods.
+Using datasets containing recipes and ratings from [food.com](https://www.food.com/) (originally scraped by Prasad Majumder et al. for their research into generating personalized recipes), this project investigates public preferences of health and diet.

-Exploring this question provides insight into public perception of food choices, especially if healthy diets are rated based on a bias of perceived health or taste.
+The research question guiding this project is: **Do healthier diets tend to have higher ratings?** Exploring this question provides insight into popular diets, particularly if healthy foods are rated based on their health benefits, taste, or convenience, therefore elucidating the best diets for a healthy life.

 The first dataset `recipes` has 83782 rows and 12 columns, containing the following information: